jekyll/minima/_posts/2020-05-15-drs-reflections.md

 tags: idc
 ---

-# Reflections on DRS

-Gyan Lakhwani • 15 May 2020

 As I look back on my time at IDC I think that I have changed quite a bit in my outlook towards design.
 As a 22 year old engineering graduate I had discovered an interest in design, had learned the software tools and even found paid projects.
 I had proven to anxious parents that this was a viable career option, and had a job offer in hand.
 And yet I felt that I did not know enough to be doing this professionally, and I applied to design schools in the hope that I would be able to fill the gaps in my knowledge.
 I did not have any intention of becoming a researcher when I applied to the M.Des. program.
 I didn't really know much about how academic research works, and I had never read a research paper in its entirety.
 I had thought that I would learn design theory, and while there was enough of that, I think the really important things I learned were asking questions, challenging assumptions, and how to read, conduct and write about research work.

 The research methods course in the third semester introduces M.Des. students to the concept of academic research and provides a number of quantitative research methods as methods of analysis.
 Students learn about structuring arguments and conducting statistically valid experiments.
 The Design Research Seminar which follows in the fourth semester is a research project in which students are expected to utilise the theory covered in the Research Methods course to identify research questions, design a study, conduct the study, analyse the collected data, and write it up as a research paper.